-Earlier in the evening, I was asked at the ER to come and assess a patient's deteriorating condition.
-It was a one-and-a-half-year-old girl, severely malnourished and now acutely stuffy, gasping for breath.
+Earlier in the evening, I was asked at the ER to come and assess a patient.
+It was a one-and-a-half-year-old girl, severely malnourished and now acutely congested, gasping for breath.

 I play all possible scenarios in my head – preparing myself mentally for what I will find in the ER tents

-This made her chances of recovery considerably worse.
+Her poor general health made her chances of recovery considerably worse.
 I wondered if she had any other underlying conditions, or if there was another explanation as to why she was in such an extremely bad state.
 We gave her antibiotics and oxygen support.
-Although we tried our best to treat this girl, I was not convinced that it would prove sufficient.
+Although we tried our best to treat this girl, I was not convinced that it would be enough.

 When I left the department here in Mundri, I wondered if the child would make it through the night.